CesiumGS/3d-tiles/extensions/3DTILES_metadata/1.0.0/README.md

 ### Tile Metadata

 Metadata may be assigned to individual tiles.
 Tile metadata often contains spatial information to optimize traversal algorithms.
-The example below uses the built-in semantic `HORIZON_OCCLUSION_POINT` from the [Cesium Metadata Semantic Reference](../../../specification/Metadata/Semantics).
+The example below uses the built-in semantic `TILE_HORIZON_OCCLUSION_POINT` from the [Cesium Metadata Semantic Reference](../../../specification/Metadata/Semantics).

 ```jsonc
 {